 Use the data you derive from your analytics to create a strategy for your video marketing.

-Using data from your analytics will ensure that you’re not just creating video content for content sake but rather creating videos that are providing value to your target audience.
+Using data from your analytics will ensure that you’re not just creating video content for content’s sake but creating videos that provide value to your target audience.

-At the same time helping your brand to rank high in Google search result pages and ultimately drive targeted traffic and potential clients to your website.
+Helping your brand rank high in search engine results will drive targeted traffic and potential clients to your website.

 Want to learn how to make the best use of YouTube?